Why do Muslims fast? Harm to health or healing from diseases? Muslims strictly observe traditions and covenants. Muslim fasting when you can eat.

 Question:

 Peace to you!
-I am not a Muslim myself, but I am interested in Islam.
-And I am interested in this question: why are Muslims not only allowed to eat, but also drink during fasting?
-A person can live without food for a long time, but it is very difficult to live without water - after all, our body consists of 2/3 of water.
+I myself am not a Muslim, but I am interested in Islam.
+And I’m interested in this question: why can’t Muslims not only eat, but also drink during fasting?
+A person can live without food for a long time, but it is very difficult to live without water - after all, 2/3 of our body consists of water.
 Is there any explanation for this prohibition in your religion?

 Answer: